Redocly/redoc/docs/quickstart.md

 more information.
 :::

-For a more detailed explanation with step-by-step instructions and additional options for using Redoc to render your OpenAPI definition, refer to the [Redoc deployment guide](/deployment/intro).
+For a more detailed explanation with step-by-step instructions and additional options for using Redoc, refer to the [Redoc deployment guide](/deployment/intro).